 The IRS takes penalty abatement requests on a case-by-case basis.
-If you are not applying for first-time penalty abatement, generally you need good reason(s) why you paid or filed late.
-The most common reason for penalty abatement is reasonable cause.
+If you are not applying for first-time penalty abatement, generally you need a good reason(s) why you paid or filed late.
+This is called reasonable cause, and it's the most common reason for penalty abatement.

 To qualify for reasonable cause, you basically have to convince the IRS that you had a legitimate reason for not paying or filing on time.
 You also have to prove that you were exercising ordinary care and prudence.

 Reasonable cause is any legitimate excuse for not paying or filing on time.
 The issue must be out of your control.
 Also, you must prove to the IRS that you tried to file but that it was basically impossible.

 Here are some common examples of reasonable cause:

 - Death of a family member or someone very close to you.

 - Unavoidable absence such as being in rehab or jail.

 - Destruction of your records due to fires, floods, or other casualties.

 - Could not make payment or deposit due to civil disturbance such as a mail strike or a riot.

 - Unable to determine the amount of tax for reasons beyond your control.